How to Use Auto Reframe in Premiere Pro

 Back in the Effect Controls panel, you’ll notice that the Motion options which is where you would usually be able to change all of your motion effects have been greyed out.

-Instead, you’ve got Auto Reframe options to around with.
+Instead, you’ve got Auto Reframe options to play around with.
 So let’s start by changing the size and the position of the text graphics layer so that it fits better.

 Start by clicking on the Overwrite generated path box.
 This will allow you to change some things that have been done automatically.